Battle of Camel (Jamal) - Disrespecting Hadith

 Verse 49/9.
 Pickthall:

 "And if two parties of believers fall to fighting, then make peace between them.
-And if one party of them doeth wrong to the other, fight ye that which doeth wrong till it return unto the ordinance of Allah; then, if it return, make peace between them justly, and act equitably.
-Lo!
-Allah loveth the equitable."
+And if one party of them does wrong to the other, fight you that which does wrong till it return unto the ordinance of Allah; then, if it return, make peace between them justly, and act equitably.
+Indeed, Allah loves the equitable."

 Verse 49/10.
 Pickthal:

 "The believers are naught else than brothers.
-Therefore make peace between your brethren and observe your duty to Allah that haply ye may obtain mercy."
+Therefore make peace between your brethren and observe your duty to Allah that haply you may obtain mercy."

 When this was shown to a Hadith lover, his simple answer was “it is a weak narration.”
 Then why do you call Bukhari "SAHIH?"
 Why don’t you throw it out?
 He was simply silent and he blushed.